-In our audit of the fiscal year 2019 financial statements of the United States Nuclear Regulatory Commission (NRC), we found
+In our audits of the fiscal years (FYs) 2020 and 2019 financial statements of the United States Nuclear Regulatory Commission (NRC), we found

-- NRC's financial statements as of and for the fiscal year ended September 30, 2019, are presented fairly, in all material respects, in accordance with U.S. generally accepted accounting principles; - NRC maintained, in all material respects, effective internal control over financial reporting as of September 30, 2019; and - No reportable noncompliance for fiscal year 2019 with provisions of applicable laws, regulations, contracts, and grant agreements we tested.
+- NRC's financial statements as of and for the FY ended September 30, 2020 and 2019, are presented fairly, in all material respects, in accordance with U.S. generally accepted accounting principles; - NRC's internal control over financial reporting was not effective as of September 30, 2020; and - No reportable noncompliance or other matters for FY 2020 with provisions of applicable laws, regulations, contracts, and grant agreements we tested.

-The following sections discuss in more details (1) our report on the financial statements and on internal control over financial reporting, required supplementary information $(RSI)^1$, and other information $(OI)^2$ included in the financial statements; (2) our report on compliance with laws, regulations, contracts, and grants agreements; and (3) agency comments.
+The following sections discuss in more details (1) our report on the financial statements and on internal control over financial reporting, required supplementary information (RSI)1, and other information (OI)2 included in the financial statements; (2) our report on compliance with laws, regulations, contracts, and grant agreements and other matters; and (3) NRC management's response to the findings and recommendations.

-Report on the financial statements and on Internal Control over Financial Reporting
+Report on the Financial Statements and on Internal Control over Financial Reporting

-In accordance with our contract with NRC's Office of Inspector General, we have audited NRC's financial statements.
-NRC's financial statements comprise of the balance sheet as of September 30, 2019; the related statement of net cost, changes in net position, and budgetary resources for the fiscal year ended; and the related notes to the financial statements.
-We also audited NRC's internal control over financial reporting as of September 30, 2019, based on criteria established under 31 U.S.C. § 3512(c), (d), commonly known as the Federal Managers' Financial Integrity Act (FMFIA).
+In accordance with our contract with NRC's Office of Inspector General, we have audited NRC's financial statements in accordance with U.S. generally accepted auditing standards; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and Office of Management and Budget (OMB) Bulletin No.19-03, Audit Requirements for Federal Financial Statements (OMB Bulletin 19-03).
+NRC's financial statements comprise the balance sheets as of September 30, 2020, and 2019; the related statements of net cost, changes in net position, and budgetary resources for the FYs then ended; and the related notes to the financial statements.
+We also have audited NRC's internal control over financial reporting as of September 30, 2020, based on criteria established under 31 U.S.C. § 3512(c), (d), commonly known as the Federal Managers' Financial Integrity Act (FMFIA).
+We believe that the audit evidence we obtained is sufficient and appropriate to provide a basis for our audit opinions.